Army Credentialing Assistance / Army Cool

-- ARMY COOL provides qualifying soldiers to explore credentials recognized by the civilian community that can help the soldiers current performance in their Army job as well help prepare for civilian employment
+- Army Credentialing Assistance Program Funding provides qualifying soldiers to explore credentials recognized by the civilian community that can help the soldiers current performance in their Army job as well help prepare for civilian employment

-- ARMY COOL is a tuition program that pays up to $4000.00 for training for all qualifying US Army soldiers
+- Army Credentialing Assistance Program Funding is a tuition program that pays up to $4000.00 for training for all qualifying US Army soldiers

-- Use your ARMY COOL funding to purchase expert Cybersecurity, IT and Professional Development training from Intellectual Point today!
+- Use your Army Credentialing Assistance Program Funding to purchase expert Cybersecurity, IT and Professional Development training from Intellectual Point today!

-- Intellectual Point will accept all ARMY COOL registrations.
+- Intellectual Point will accept all Army Credentialing Assistance Program Funding registrations.